About Poison Ivy

 Poison ivy, poison sumac, and poison oak all contain an oil called urushiol.
 If this oil penetrates the skin, most develop an itchy rash due to an allergic reaction.
-The rash does appear in time and not immediately.
-The skin reaction may not appear for 12-21 days after the first time you’ve come in contact with these plants.
+The rash appears over time and usually not immediately after coming in contact with the oil.
+In fact, the skin reaction may not appear for 12-21 days after the first time you’ve come in contact with these plants.
 If you have had an allergic skin reaction in the past, the rash will likely appear 12-72 hours after coming into contact with the plants.

 Signs and Symptoms

 If you have an allergic reaction to these plants, you will likely have:

 - A rash: red, swollen lines, streaks or patches, usually with blisters

 - Large blisters that crust over after bursting

 If you’ll be spending time in nature, take time to familiarize yourself with the appearance of each plant before heading out.